-- cls The class in whose context the super call is happening, as an ObjCClass or Class. - receiver The object on which to call the method, as an ObjCInstance, objc_id, or c_void_p. - selector The name of the method as a str, bytes, or SEL. - args The method arguments. - restype The return type of the method. - argtypes The argument types of the method, as a list.
-Defaults to []. - varargs Variadic arguments for the method, as a list.
-Defaults to [].
-These arguments are converted according to the default ctypes conversion rules.
+- cls The class in whose context the super call is happening, as an ObjCClass or Class. - receiver The object on which to call the method, as an ObjCInstance, objc_id, or c_void_p. - selector The name of the method as a str, bytes, or SEL. - args The method arguments.

+- restype The return type of the method.
+Defaults to c_void_p. - argtypes The argument types of the method, as a list.
+Defaults to an empty list (i. e. all arguments are treated as C varargs).